log in r - core syntax > log(9,3) 2

 Here, we have a comparison of the base 2 logarithm of 8 obtained by the basic logarithm function and by its shortcut.
 For both cases, the answer is 3 because 8 is 2 cubed.

-Doing a log transformation in R on vectors is a simple matter of adding 1 to the vector and then applying the log() function.
-The result is a new vector that is less skewed than the original.
+To perform a a log transformation on vectors, add 1 to the vector and apply the log() function.
+The new vector will be less skewed than the original.

 # log in R - vector transformation > v = c(100,10,5,2,1,0.5,0.1,0.05,0.01,0.001,0.0001) > q=log(v+1) > q 4.6151205168 2.3978952728 1.7917594692 1.0986122887 0.6931471806 0.4054651081 0.0953101798 0.0487901642 0.0099503309 0.0009995003 0.0000999950 > plot(v) > plot(q)

 A close look at the numbers above shows that v is more skewed than q.
 This fact is more evident by the graphs produced from the two plot functions including this code.